 But whatever Chavez decides to do, his remedy is likely to fall short, analysts say.
 That's because the parallel rate is not the problem - it's actually a symptom of flawed economic principles.
 The restrictive price-and-exchange-rate controls, government expansion, and political obtuseness that Chavez has made the cornerstones of his economic policy will continue to conspire against Venezuela until there is reform.

-", but also rose constantly.
+"We always said the situation was only tenable for the government if oil prices not only remained high, but also rose constantly.
 But that has not happened, and the fall in oil income is now clearly in evidence," UCAB's Ochoa told Inter Press Service News Agency.
 "That's the first factor contributing to stagflation, to which are added price and exchange controls and restrictions on hard currency availability, which harm supply and investment, and thirdly, the policy of nationalization."

 Venezuela's Crude Oil Slick